Azure/login/README.md

 After it, create GitHub Action secrets for following values: (Refer to [Using secrets in GitHub Actions](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions).)

 - AZURE_CLIENT_ID: the user-assigned managed identity client ID
-- AZURE_SUBSCRIPTION_ID: the subscription ID.
+- AZURE_SUBSCRIPTION_ID: the subscription ID
-- AZURE_TENANT_ID: the tenant ID.
+- AZURE_TENANT_ID: the tenant ID

 Now you can try the workflow to login with user-assigned managed identity.